-A robust, semiaquatic rodent with a large head, small ears, small front legs having feet with unwebbed toes, large hind legs having feet with webbing between the first 4 toes, and a round tail.
+The nutria is a robust, semiaquatic rodent with a large head, small ears, small front legs having feet with unwebbed toes, large hind legs having feet with webbing between the first 4 toes, and a round tail.
 The tail is 12–18 inches in length and is scaly and scantily haired.
+The tail of nutrias trails smoothly behind them when swimming, since the tail is not used to propel them in the water (they swim primarily with their feet).
 The general body color is brownish.
+The large front teeth are frequently visible and are yellow to orange.
+The whiskers are also easily seen from a distance; they are 3–5 inches long and white.

-Similar species: The nutria somewhat resembles a large muskrat or a small beaver but can easily be distinguished by the round tail (the muskrat's is vertically flattened; the beaver's is horizontally flattened).
-The tail shape is difficult to see, however, when the animal is swimming.
+Similar species: The nutria somewhat resembles a large muskrat or a small beaver but can be distinguished by the round tail that trails smoothly behind as they swim (the muskrat's tail is slightly vertically flattened and moves like a snake while swimming; the beaver's tail is horizontally flattened).
+The tail shape can be difficult to see when the animal is swimming, but the tail's motions are more easily visible.
+Also, beavers and muskrats have subtle black whiskers that are not easily seen from a distance, while nutria have more visible white whiskers.

 Total length: 30–42 inches (tip of nose to end of tail); weight: 15–25 pounds.